-Large numbers of visitors and residents in Texas are arrested every year for alleged illegal drug crimes.
+Large numbers of visitors and residents in Texas are arrested every year for Drug / Narcotics crimes.
 Prosecutors in Denton County often seek harsh punishments for the people accused of criminal offenses involving controlled substances.

 Even if an alleged drug or narcotic crime is an individual’s first criminal offense, the possible penalties can still be severe in certain cases.
 It is extremely important for all alleged offenders facing criminal charges relating to a controlled substance to understand whether their rights were violated during an arrest, as illegal searches or seizures could lead to evidence being inadmissible in court.